 The building, panelled in shades of aquamarine, was paid for by PFI so it doesn’t actually belong to the city.
 With its small capacity and tacky leisure pools it is scant compensation for the loss of other swimming options in Cardiff over the years.
 Guildford Crescent Baths, opened 1896, closed 1984, was a marvellous, albeit verruca-vexed, swimming nursery where the Ibis Hotel now stands.
 Sophia Gardens Pool, opened 1973, closed 2008, attracted swimmers from all over the capital to its city centre site.
 Roath Park Lake, opened 1894, closed to swimming in 1961 due to pollution, was where the annual Taff Swim was held from 1930 after the river was deemed unfit.
 Llandaf Fields open-air pool, opened 1922, closed 1992, was a magical summer playground filled in by the Council to cut costs.
 Splott Pool, opened as a lido in 1922, covered in 1976, demolished 2014, again to save money.
 The Glamorganshire Canal, the Dock Feeder and Blackweir were other waters where ‘wild’ swimming was an everyday part of life for generations of Cardiff children.
 Little wonder then that Cardiff has produced a shoal of champion swimmers: Paulo Radmilovic (1886-1968), Irene Steer (1889-1977), Valerie Davies (1912-2001), and Martyn Woodruffe.
 Had Wales its own Olympic team there’s no telling how many more would have dived in, but the Welsh will only take to the water in numbers when we are no longer excluded from senior swimming.
 Until then we are stuck down the shallow end, paddling in the warm piss.

 Invented in the 19th century by upper-class English military men with too much time on their hands in the outposts of Empire, table tennis has been totally dominated by east Asian countries, especially China, for the last 50 years.
 The Table Tennis Association of Wales (now Table Tennis Wales, TTW) was formed in 1921 and was one of the nine founder members of the International Table Tennis Federation (ITTF) in 1926.
 Practically the only highlight of those 90 years of membership occurred at the very first world championships in the same year when Dorothy ‘Dolly’ Gubbins (1903-1961) of Newport won silver in the women’s singles.
+In the 1930s Cardiff-born Roy Evans (1909-1998) and his wife Nancy Evans (1903-1998) were among the world’s better players, but they soon got sucked into the pompous world of sports administration that entices so many Welsh people – perhaps as subconscious displacement activity to cloak the absence of Wales from the world stage (Roy Evans actually became president of the ITTF and was instrumental in the ‘ping-pong diplomacy that broke political deadlock between China and the US in the 1970s).
 It has never got better than that, and there are no indications that TTW ever expects it to.
 Another complacent, coasting tenant of Sport Wales in Sophia Gardens, TTW does precisely nothing with Wales’ independent membership of the ITTF.
 It is content with merely organising amateur and junior ping-pong, never qualifying for the world team championships, never producing qualifiers for the world individual championships, and never getting a player selected for the GB Olympics team either, despite the usual self-destructive dedication to the premise that the Olympics are paramount.

 To understand Welsh tennis it is necessary to pay a brief visit to Waleshire, an unimportant county of England with the same standing as the 38 English County Associations and ruled from Wimbledon by the All England Lawn Tennis & Croquet Club (LTA).
 The ITF, the world governing body since 1913, makes membership contingent on Olympic status.
 Counties don’t count.
 So, until the day we get an Assembly government with new balls please, ‘Welsh tennis’ will remain an amusing oxymoron, like ‘Swiss navy’.